sboutin44/FullStackEngineering/README.md

 To see how it works you need to:

-1. Download the code.

-2. Install the environment:
+1. Install the environment:
     - JDK 1.8
     - Gradle 2.3+

+2. Download the code.

+3. Insert the keys:
+    - Put the API key values file `Keys.java`

 3. Build the code:
     - execute in a terminal `gradle build`